ali-sdk/ali-oss/UPGRADING.md

 # Upgrading Notes (5.x to 6.x)

-No matter how it changes, our api name will never change.
-In order to give developers a better experience, we just change the way that the client use.the This document captures breaking changes from 5.x versions to the first stable 6.x (non-RC) release of the Aliyun SDK for JavaScript.
+No matter how it changes, the api  will never change.
+In order to give developers a better experience, we just change the way that the client use.
+This document captures breaking changes from 5.x versions to the first stable 6.x (non-RC) release of the Aliyun SDK for JavaScript.

-## 1. Remove Region Param fo All Bucket Operations
+## 1. Remove Region Param for All Bucket Operations

 For all the bucket operation ,including putBucket、deleteBucket、getBucketInfo、 getBucketLoaction、 putBucketACL、gitBucketACL、 putBucketLogging、 getBucketLogging、 deleteBucketLogging、 putBucketWebsite、